Snow: Self-organizing Broadcast Protocol for Cloud: Design

 \subsubsection{Root Node Broadcasting}

-Initially, we refer to this message as being unbounded.
-The range of arcs managed by the root node includes all nodes except itself, as follows.
+At the beginning, a node needs to start broadcasting messages to all other nodes in the cluster; We refer to this node as the root node.
 Snow first finds the left and right boundaries of the node.

-Because the left and right boundaries are responsible for the same size, the size of each allocated region is $n'=\frac{n-1}{2}$.
-For simplicity, in the following formula expressions, we do not consider cases where the number of nodes is not evenly divisible.
-Similar to binary search, when the number of nodes is not divisible, choosing either the left or the right node is feasible.
+As the left and right boundaries are in charge of the same size of regions, the size of each allocated region is $n'=\frac{n-1}{2}$.
+Similarly to binary search, when the number of nodes is not divisible, choosing either the left or the right node is feasible.
 In our default implementation, we choose the right node.
-In other words, we prioritize placing the extra nodes in the left half, as shown in Figure\ref{fig:ring}B. The boundaries of these two regions are:
+In other words, if the number of nodes cannot be evenly divided, the left region gets one more node than the right.
+The boundaries of these two regions are:

-Divide $k$ into two parts evenly and uniformly assign them to the two regions, such that each region is allocated $k'=k/2$(Since $k$ is a multiple of 2, $k$ must be divisible by two), as shown in Figure\ref{fig:ring}A. Owing to the inherent properties of the ring structure, the current node can also be regarded as the intermediate node between the two regions, as follows:
+After determining the boundaries, Algorithm \ref{alg:FindNode} is ready for execution.
+Divide $k$ into two parts evenly and uniformly assign them to the two regions, such that each region is allocated $k'=k/2$.
+Since $k$ is a multiple of 2, $k$ must be divisible by two, as shown in Figure \ref{fig:ring}A. Owing to the inherent properties of the ring structure, the current node is also regarded as the intermediate node between the two regions, as follows (line 13 of the Algorithm \ref{alg:FindNode}):

-At this time, the node is divided into three parts: the left region, the right region, and the root node.
-These two regions will eventually be divided into $k'$ sections respectively(There are a total of $k$ regions on the left and right combined):
+At this time, the node is split into three parts: the left region, the right region, and the root node.
+These two regions will eventually be divided into $k'$ equal regions respectively:

-Due to being a ring, the root node always considers itself as the midpoint between the left and right regions.
-Therefore, Figure \ref{fig:ring}B and Figure \ref{fig:snow-standard} are equivalent.
-The numbers below the node depict the left and right boundaries of the node, and in practical implementation, IP is used as the boundary.
+Due to the structure of the ring, the root node always considers itself as the midpoint between the left and right regions.
+Therefore, Figure \ref{fig:ring}B and Figure \ref{fig:snow-standard} are structurally equivalent.
+The numbers below the node depict the left and right boundaries of the node, and in practical implementation, we set the IP address and port of the nodes as boundaries.
 As the method is identical for both sides, we focus on the right region for clarity.
-First, we identify boundary points of the right region.
+We use the endpoints in the region as the boundaries of this region.

 Then, Snow finds the midpoint node for each boundary group.
+This process occurs in lines 15-20 of Algorithm \ref{alg:FindNode}.